bleonheart/Lilia/documentation/docs/libraries/lia.character.md

 **Purpose**

-Unloads a character from memory and saves it.
+Unloads a character from memory and saves it to the database.

 **Parameters**